gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

 implicitly, if we draw out the implications of his relevant writings.
 And I will argue that, despite the somewhat different sources of their understanding of what philosophy is, they largely agree on the answer to that question.

+Neverthless, that basic agreement is followed by a great divergence: for EV, philosophy has vital practical value: following Plato, it is a discipline for creating right order in the soul, which is the foundation of political order.
+To the contrary, MO sees philosophy as essentially worthless for guiding practical affairs.
+This paper will also ask from whence arises this parting of the ways.

 ## Oakeshott and Voegelin as Contemporaries